 Having quality amenities in close proximity to a site positively impacts residents' daily lives.
 All sites should meet a basic threshold requirement for proximity to the most essential amenities.
 In addition, sites that offer superior proximity to high quality amenities should be rewarded within the scoring system.
 With that in mind, we suggest requiring that sites be in proximity to a full-service grocery store and a pharmacy.
-Additionally, we suggest that additional amenities qualify developments for priority within the scoring system as suggested below.
+We do not agree with staff's proposal to require an urgent care facility within 3 miles.
+This requirement would preclude affordable housing development and redevelopment in many urban and rural areas around the state.
+Urgent care facilities are a relatively new medical model, and they are not uniformly widespread throughout the state.
+This type of targeted medical facility is not essential to the daily lives of residents and should not be imposed as a threshold requirement on all existing and proposed housing developments financed or refinanced through the HTC program.
+Additionally, we recommend that additional amenities qualify developments for priority within the scoring system as suggested below.